NemanjaMilosevic/laravel-api/README.md

 Opinodo Laravel API
 ===================================
 This sample demonstrates Laravel RESTful API.
-Demonstration of REST Api functions with creating functional test that user the REST Layer directly.
+Demonstration of REST Api functions with creating functional test that use the REST Layer directly.

 Documentation